-Master of Social Work (MSW) Programs in South Carolina
+Master of Social Work (MSW) Programs in South Carolina - Online and Campus

 The University of South Carolina and Winthrop University are the two universities in South Carolina that currently offer Master of Social Work (MSW) programs.
 The College of Social Work at the University of South Carolina, a public research university located in Columbia, has an MSW program with designated specializations in Child, Youth, and Families; Community, Social, and Economic Development; and Health and Mental Health.
 The program is a campus-based program with an advanced standing track for students who hold a Bachelor of Social Work (BSW) from an undergraduate program accredited by the Council on Social Work Education (CSWE), and a traditional track that does not require applicants to hold a BSW degree.

 Winthrop University, a public university located in Rock Hill, offers an MSW program with a focus on Empowerment Practices Across Systems that includes training in social work with individuals, families, small groups, communities, and organizations.
 The Winthrop program has advanced standing and traditional tracks and offers its MSW program in three formats: a full-time, campus-based format with classes that are held during the week; a part-time, campus-based format with classes that are held on weekends; and an online format that does not require any campus visits.

 The social work programs at the University of South Carolina and Winthrop University are both accredited by the CSWE: